RobSalazar/sqlalchemy-challenge/README.md

 ### Precipitation Analysis

-* Start by finding the most recent date in the data set.

-* Retrieve the last 12 months of precipitation data by querying the 12 preceding months of data. **Note** you do not pass in the date as a variable to your query.
+* Retrieve the last 12 months of precipitation data by querying the 12 preceding months of data.

  ![precipitation](images/precipitation_line_chart.PNG)